 During the war, there were several acts of valor committed by the black Americans that fought.
 The most famous of these stories is that of the 54th Massachusetts who marched against the Confederate forces in fort Wagner.
 Despite marching against a hail of musket and cannon balls, the 54th Mass.
 Was able to storm one of the walls of the fort and even capture a portion of the inner complex, before being driven back in defeat.
 During this battle a man named William Carney charged headlong, alone, towards the fort, carrying an American flag as he went.
 Before making it back to Union lines, William was shot four different times.
 When you came back to the lines he still carried the Flag, telling his fellow soldiers “I only did my Duty.”

 He was awarded the Medal of Honor for his actions and was the first African American to receive this award.
 Another such act came from the 1st Colored Company of the Eighteenth Regiment during the battle of Chaffin’s Farm.
-During the battle the group last every one of its white officers to a artillery strike that lasted thirty minutes.
-Even after this, they managed to rally together and charge up the Heights and engage the Confederates in an hour long battle.
+During the battle, the group lasts every one of its white officers to an artillery strike that lasted thirty minutes.
+Even after this, they managed to rally together and charge up the Heights and engage the Confederates in an hour-long battle.
 Fourteen of its )members received the Medal of Honor for their actions (Civil War Trust).